🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Top Plan$115/agent/month (Suite Professional)$109/month (Premium)

 HoneyBook: HoneyBook charges per account.
 One freelancer pays $29/month — period.
-You can add team members at no extra per-seat cost on most plans.
-This flat pricing model is a major win for small businesses watching their budget.
+The plan includes contracts, invoices, online payments, scheduling, and the client portal.
+This flat HoneyBook cost is a major win for small businesses watching budgets and looking for free tools to manage clients.

 Different Scenarios